 Gabriel Dumas was the husband of the defendant.
 He died in the defendant’s apartment after the defendant shot him during an altercation.
 She called 911 shortly afterwards and informed them that she had shot Dumas.
 She was taken into custody and interviewed twice.
 The first time she was given a written advice of rights form and signed it.
 The second time, she spoke to a different officer who casually mentioned her right to an attorney but did not formally advise her of her rights.
 The defendant moved to suppress the evidence and it was granted at both the trial and appellate court level because Miranda warnings were not properly given.
 Simply telling the defendant that she had a “right to a lawyer” did not satisfy Miranda.

-As with many cases that are brought before the Supreme Court, there is a circuit split here when it comes to this issue of whether Miranda is satisfied when a defendant is told about a general “right to an attorney.”
+There is a circuit split here when it comes to this issue of whether Miranda is satisfied when a defendant is told about a general “right to an attorney.”
 The Miranda decision itself is unclear if this general warning will suffice.

 In fact, in the Miranda decision, the Supreme Court approved an FBI agent’s warning to the defendant that he had a “right to an attorney.”
 The FBI told the suspects this but did not explicitly advise them that they had a right to an attorney during interrogation.

 In the state the of Michigan, the Sixth Circuit has approved general “right to an attorney” warnings but the state appellate court requires specific temporal language.
 This is confusing and leaves defendants in the dark as to whether general warnings such as those given in this case comply with Miranda by reasonably conveying that the right to a lawyer includes the presence of a lawyer before and during interrogation.
+The United States Supreme Court should affirm that the 5th Amendment requires that the defendant be advised of the right to a lawyer, to have one appointed and the right to have a lawyer present before and during any interrogation as well as the right to stop any interrogation and request a lawyer at that time.
+Given the change in the compassion of the United States Supreme Court, I would be concerned that the Court may use this case to diminish the Miranda warnings and hold that different warnings are appropriate.
+It will be interesting to see if the United States Supreme Court accepts certiorari ion this case and which the direction the current court takes on the issue of Miranda warnings.